Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Incomplete correction

-It may not be possible to fully straighten the finger if the finger has been bent for many years or if the finger is bent at the small joints or if there is arthritis with in the affected joints as a results of prolonged joint contracture.
+It may not be possible to fully straighten the finger if it has been bent for many years, or if the finger is bent at the small joints, or if there is arthritis within the affected joints as a result of prolonged joint contracture.

 Nerve damage